 TL;DR That "ideal battery" in your circuit diagram?
 It doesn't exist.
 Every real battery has internal resistance r that limits current and wastes power.
 This guide shows how to measure r for different battery types, automate data collection with Arduino, and understand why your phone charger gets warm.
 Essential for scoring in H2 Physics Paper 4's favourite circuit practical.

 Working through the other Paper 4 staples too?
-Pair this experiment with the rest of our H2 Physics experiments hub so your logbook covers every waveform, fields, and thermal investigation SEAB loves to test.
+Pair this experiment with our H2 Physics Practical 2026 guide, then keep it in rotation via the H2 Physics practicals hub so your logbook covers every waveform, fields, and thermal investigation SEAB loves to test.

 What actually happens: internal resistance rises as cells discharge, increases further in the cold, and varies by chemistry and construction.
 This explains why torches dim as batteries flatten and why fast-charging slows when a phone is cold.